Skip to content

 Have you used Font Awesome 4 on the desktop and are ready to upgrade?

-There are some differences between Versions 4 and 5.
-In Version 5, we introduced the 3 styles or weights for each icon - solid, regular, and light.
+There are some differences between v4 and v5.
+In v5, we introduced the 3 styles or weights for each icon - solid, regular, and light.
 We also separated out brand icons into their own style/category for easier use.

 Icon StyleAvailabilityFont Files in the Download